 All teachers are expected to post classroom expectations for students to follow during the class period.
-Teachers may refer students for disciplinary measures such as detention, temporary removal from classroom into In-School Suspension Hall (ISS), and/or special assignments as part of their classroom management policy.
+Teachers may refer students for disciplinary measures such as detention, temporary removal from classroom into In-School Suspension), and/or special assignments as part of their classroom management policy.

 Students are requested to monitor their own behavior and to take corrective action and/or seek support as necessary.
-Remember, even though each classroom has expectations, there are general over-all rules posted in this handbook that each student will follow.
+Remember, even though each classroom has expectations, there are general overall rules posted in this handbook that each student will follow.

-H. POLICE/FBI QUESTIONING OF STUDENTS
+H. LAW ENFORCEMENT QUESTIONING OF STUDENTS

-If a student is a witness (and not the suspected offender) the police officer, or other law enforcement may question a child but unless the parent/guardian is a suspected perpetrator.
-The school shall first notify or attempt to obtain parent/guardian permission.
+Any time a law enforcement officer requests school approval to question a child the school shall first notify or attempt to obtain parent/guardian permission, unless directed by law enforcement not to contact the parent/guardian.
 If a student is the suspected offender, the police officer or law enforcement should wait for the parent/guardian to arrive and be there with their child and/or give permission for their child to be questioned.
 All law enforcement officials shall obtain advanced permission of school administration and allow the administration time to contact and consult with the school attorney.
+Takini School will not interfere with the actions of law enforcement taken to address emergency situations and will rely upon a law enforcement officer's direction to the School regarding authority of law enforcement to question students.